act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ### Applicability

-The rule applies to any two or more HTML or SVG elements that have the [semantic role](#semantic-role) of link, are [exposed to assistive technologies](#exposed-to-assistive-technologies) and that have the same [accessible name](#accessible-name).
+This rule applies to any two or more HTML or SVG elements that have the [semantic role](#semantic-role) of link, are [exposed to assistive technologies](#exposed-to-assistive-technologies) and that have the same [accessible name](#accessible-name).

 ### Expectation

-When activated, the links in each set of target elements resolve to resources that fulfil the same purpose in relation to the purpose indicated by the [accessible names](#accessible-name) of the link.
+When activated, the links in each set of target elements resolve to resources that fulfill the same purpose indicated by the [accessible names](#accessible-name) of the link.

 **Note:** Resolving the links includes potential redirects.